ConeDragon/docs/building/markdown/markdown.md

 [indirect-reference]: https://example.com/link-to-page
 ```

 Links should always have anchor text, instead of putting the URL itself into the text.
-For example, the following does not use anchor text, and is harder to read.
+For example, the following does not use anchor text and is harder to read.

 ```
 If you want some more information, please visit https://google.com.